AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ### Sample Content Fragment Models {#sample-content-fragment-models}

-If we consider the following Content Models, and their interrelationships (->):
+If we consider the following Content Models, and their interrelationships (references ->):

 * [Company](#company)
   -> [Person](#person)